dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

     This code instantiates a `Student` entity using only the primary key value and then sets the entity state to `Deleted`.
 That's all that the Entity Framework needs in order to delete the entity.

     As noted, the `HttpGet` `Delete` method doesn't delete the data.
 Performing a delete operation in response to a GET request (or for that matter, performing any edit operation, create operation, or any other operation that changes data) creates a security risk.
-For more information, see ASP.NET MVC Tip #46 — Don't use Delete Links because they create Security Holes on Stephen Walther's blog.

 3. In *Views\Student\Delete.cshtml*, add an error message between the `h2` heading and the `h3` heading, as shown in the following example: